srhercules/log4j_mass_scanner/README.md

 - Dont use PsExec when running, the scanner will monitor psexec process to finish data collect.

 # Tips:
-- Servers list will saved on C:\LOG4J\COMPUTERS\SERVERS.CSV.
+- Servers list will be saved on C:\LOG4J\COMPUTERS\SERVERS.CSV.
 - Detailed logs will be pupulated on C:\LOG4J\LOGS\ and moved to (FAIL, VULNERABLE or NOT_VULNERABLE).
 - Results with Chart, CSV and Log Detail will be saved on C:\LOG4J\RESULTS.
 - You can monitor threads running, opening new window of Powershell or CMD and run "tasklist | findstr /i psexec", collector will finish when not found PsExec process.

-# Comming soon:
+# Coming soon:
 - Include fail reason.
-- Chart embebed to report.
+- Chart embedded on report.

 # Images:
 ## - Console output